+- X, Z Starting point

-FK ICP finished part: Name of the contour to be machined P Infeed depth-is determined taking J into account
+- FK ICP finished part: Name of the contour to be machined P Infeed depth-is determined taking J into account

 - J=0: P is the maximum infeed depth.
 The cycle reduces the infeed depth if the programmed infeed is not possible in the transverse or longitudinal direction due to the cutting geometry.

 - J>0: P is the infeed depth.
 This infeed is used in the longitudinal and transverse directions.

 - H Type of cutting lines-the cycle machines

 - 0: with constant cutting depth

 - 1: with equidistant cutting lines

 - I, K Oversize X, Z

 - J Workpiece blank oversize-the cycle machines

 - J=0: From the current tool position

 - J>0: The area defined by the workpiece blank oversize

-HR Specify primary machining direction
+- HR Specify primary machining direction

-SX, SZ Cutting limits (siehe Seite 140)
+- SX, SZ Cutting limits (siehe Seite 142)

-G47 Safety clearance (siehe Seite 140)

-G14 Tool change point (siehe Seite 140)

-Τ Turret pocket number

-ID Tool ID number

-S Spindle speed/cutting speed

-F Feed per revolution

-BP Break duration: Time span for interru

-Time span for interruption of the feed.
+G47 Safety clearance (siehe Seite 142) G14 Tool change point (siehe Seite 142) Τ Turret pocket number ID Tool ID number S Spindle speed/cutting speed F Feed per revolution BP Break duration: Time span for interruption of the feed.
 The chip is broken by the (intermittent) interruption of the feed.
 BF Break duration: Time interval until the next break.
-The chip is broken by the (intermittent) interruption of the feed.

-Α Approach angle (reference: Z axis)-(default: parallel to Z axis)

-W Departure angle (reference: Z axis)-(default: parallel to Z axis)

-XA.
-ZA Starting point of blank (only effective if no blank was programmed):

-XA, ZA not programmed: The workpiece blank contour is calculated from the tool position and the ICP contour.
+The chip is broken by the (intermittent) interruption of the feed. Α Approach angle (reference: Z axis)-(default: parallel to Z axis) W Departure angle (reference: Z axis)-(default: parallel to Z axis) XA, ZA Starting point of blank (only effective if no blank was programmed): XA, ZA not programmed: The workpiece blank contour is calculated from the tool position and the ICP contour.
 XA, ZA programmed: Definition of the corner point of the workpiece blank.

-MT M after T: M function that is executed after the tool call T. MFS beginning of the machining step.
-MFF M at end: M function that is executed at the end of the
+MT M after T: M function that is executed after the tool call T. MFS M at beginning: M function that is executed at the beginning of the machining step.
+MFE M at end: M function that is executed at the end of the machining step.
+WP WP machining step.
+Displays which workpiece spindle is used to process the WP machining step.
+Displays which workpiece spindle is used to process the cycle (machine-dependent)

-M at beginning: M function that is executed at the